python/cpython/Doc/library/inspect.rst

 .. function:: getfullargspec(func)

    Get the names and default values of a function's arguments.
-A tuple of seven things is returned:
+A :term:`named tuple` is returned:

-   ``(args, varargs, varkw, defaults, kwonlyargs, kwonlydefaults, annotations)``
+   ``FullArgSpec(args, varargs, varkw, defaults, kwonlyargs, kwonlydefaults, annotations)``

    *args* is a list of the argument names.  *varargs* and *varkw* are the names of the ``*`` and ``**`` arguments or ``None``.  *defaults* is an n-tuple of